Sunday, 7 September 2014

 MUTTON SAAGWALA

 The recipe today, Mutton Saagwala is actually a North Indian cuisine, may be a recipe by the Punjabi community that those in Pakistan too cook!
 I had it a couple of time at the Kolkata restaurants, which is quite popular in the menu list there.
 It is a dish where mutton is cooked with spinach paste besides other spices.
-It is aromatic and yummy, to go mainly with Indian / South Asian breads or of any type if you wish so.
+It is aromatic, yummy, to go mainly with Indian / South Asian breads or of any type if you wish so.
 Let's proceed with it.
 My recipe may not be authentic!

 INGREDIENTS :